precice/precice.github.io/pages/docs/configuration/configuration-coupling-multi.md

 ## Composition of bi-coupling schemes

-To combine multiple coupling schemes, simply add them one after the other in the configuration:
+To combine multiple coupling schemes, add them one after the other in the configuration:

 ```xml
 <coupling-scheme:parallel-explicit>